Eugene Napoleon DeMontreville

 "The stars of the season of 1896 were few, but among them were Gene DeMontreville and pitcher Payne, both of whom were rated (not good enough) for Syracuse.
 Well, we can't always guess correct." - Sporting Life's Syracuse correspondent, pointing out that both Gene DeMontreville and Harley Payne made good in the majors in 1896

-A surprise about Gene DeMontreville is that similarity scores through 2006 shows one of the most similar players to him is a current player, David Eckstein.
+A surprise about Gene DeMontreville is that similarity scores through 2006 shows one of the most similar players to him was a current player, David Eckstein.
 Both were infielders, both had adequate but not great hitting stats, both could steal a base.
-Eckstein is short by modern standards while DeMontreville stood 5' 8".
+Eckstein was short by modern standards while DeMontreville stood 5' 8", average for his time.

 At the time of his death he was concession manager of the Mid-South Fairgrounds in Memphis, TN.